bryankb10/open-source/Marvel/expected_contribution.md

 Expected contribution : 17%

-Contribution : Web design for queue number
+Contribution : Making the webpage for queue number